masedki/stratos_tg4_phase2/README.md

 $\text{logit}\big(\mathbb P(Y = 1)\big) =  -3.2 + e^{0.02 T(X-120)}$, where $T(W) =  W \mathbf{1}_{\{W \ge 0\}}$  and $\ln(X) \sim \mathcal{N}\big(4.5,  23^2\big)$.

 - **Dataset 5 (Saturation)** : $\text{logit}\big(\mathbb P(Y = 1)\big) = \ln\big(\frac{3}{7} X^6 + \frac{1}{19} 50^6 \big) – \ln\big(50^6 + X^6\big)$, where $X \sim \text{Unif}(30,80)$.

+## Codes

+There's a folder starting with **R_codes...** that corresponds to each team.
+In this folder, you'll have a main function declared in a script that performs the estimation for a single dataset, and a script ending with fullrun that executes the code on all $75  = 5 \times 15$ datasets in parallel.
+Please note that there is a parameter that allows you to reserve the number of cores to be used.
+Parallelization is adapted to Linux and MacOS servers and will not work under Windows.

+Translated with DeepL.com (free version)

 ## Tables of datasets simulation parameters